The Non-Orientable Topology of Condorcet's Paradox: Introduction

-In fact, Arrow's Impossibility Theorem has formally been shown to be a generalisation of Condorcet’s Paradox, by D'Antoni~\cite{dantoni} limiting to strict preferences, and by Livson and Prokopenko for the general case, i.e., allowing indifference between alternatives~\cite{paper0-arxiv}.
-In other words, these works establish that ranked-choice decision-making processes fail to jointly satisfy the constraints of Arrow's Impossibility Theorem lest they aggregate certain individual preferences to contradictory preference cycles.
+In fact, Arrow's Impossibility Theorem has been formally shown to be a generalisation of Condorcet’s Paradox: originally by D'Antoni~\cite{dantoni} for strict preferences and by Livson and Prokopenko for the general case, i.e., allowing indifference between alternatives~\cite{paper0-arxiv}.
+In other words, these works establish that ranked-choice decision-making processes fail to jointly satisfy the constraints of Arrow's Impossibility Theorem lest they aggregate certain individuals' preferences to contradictory preference cycles.